 - Measuring the relative contribution of various arteries to points of interest within the brain, such as a tumor or stroke-affected areas

-- Non-invasively probing the brain for congenital quirks of the vasculature
+- Provides non-invasive probing of the brain for congenital quirks of the vasculature

 - Pulse sequence and post-processing have been fully developed.

-- The software has been successfully tested in human subjects with clinical machines.
+- This software has been successfully tested in human subjects with clinical machines.